Last updated - July 2021

-In a continued effort to alleviate challenges encountered by businesses in Malta as a result of the COVID-19 pandemic, various authorities have over the last weeks announced new or extended fiscal and other measures.
+In a continued effort to alleviate challenges encountered by businesses in Malta as a result of the COVID-19 pandemic, various authorities have announced new or extended fiscal and other measures.

 We are setting out below some information on these measures.

-Further information is expected to be made available over the course of the coming weeks, and we therefore encourage you to visit this page from time to time for the updated information.
+This page is being revised as and when new measures are announced or relevant updates are made, and we therefore encourage you to visit this page from time to time for the updated information.

 In April last year, the Malta Development Bank launched the CGS scheme under which businesses could benefit from improved access to liquidity, at lower interest rates and with a repayment period of up to six years.
 The CGS enabled the accredited commercial banks to provide new working capital loans to support businesses with their working capital requirements relating to operating costs.